Korean name: Romanizations on South Korean passports

+Exceptions can apply to most of the above.
+For example, if a person had been using a non-standard spelling abroad and changing it would inconvenience them, they could be granted permission to use that spelling.
+Even a single surname within a single family can be romanized differently on passports.
+For example, within a single 심 family, the father's surname can be "Shim" while his son's can be "Sim".

+According to a 2007 examination of 63,000 passports, the most common romanizations for various common surnames were:

 History

 The use of names has evolved over time.
 The first recording of Korean names appeared as early as in the early Three Kingdoms period.
 The adoption of Chinese characters contributed to Korean names.
-A complex system, including courtesy names and pen names, as well as posthumous names and childhood names, arose out of Confucian tradition.
+A complex system, including courtesy names, art names, posthumous names, and childhood names, arose out of Confucian tradition.
 The courtesy name system in particular arose from the Classic of Rites, a core text of the Confucian canon.
+Names have also been influenced by naming taboos, a practice that originated in China.